tjohander-splunk/tjohander-splunk.github.io/content/post/creating-a-blog-with-hugo.md

     - `git add --all`
     - `git commit -m <some helpful message about this commit>`
     - `git push`
+19. Your site will be rebuilt and your new content should show up as soon as the Github action completes.

 ## Github Actions Workflow Config